Cambridge, Kansas

 Cambridge is a city in Cowley County, Kansas, United States.
 As of the 2020 census, the population of the city was 92.

 History

 Like many communities in Kansas, Cambridge owes its existence to a railroad.
 When the Kansas City, Lawrence & Southern Railroad was built a mile south of Lazette, a new site was organized by Benjamin H. Clover and plotted on May 3, 1880 and it was named Cambridge after Cambridge University, in England.
 The first post office in Cambridge was established on January 30, 1880.

 On December 15, 1880 the Atchison Topeka & Santa Fe Railway acquired nearly all the stock of the Kansas City, Lawrence & Southern Railroad and operated the railroad awhile as the Southern Kansas Railroad.
 Cambridge was a station and shipping point on the Atchison, Topeka and Santa Fe Railway.

-Cambridge Public Emergency Radio Tower is one of two former emergency transmission facilities built during the Cold War.
+The Cambridge Public Emergency Radio Tower was mooted as the location for one of two "control stations" of the Decision Information Distribution System, which would be used to alert the public of an enemy attack (the other was to have been in Ault, Colorado.)
+The control stations would send the "go" signal to ten distribution stations across the country that would then sign on and play taped messages to the public.